digital-culture-seminar/kfresi1-poetry-generator/README.md

 >A waterfall appears through the trees.
 >The effervescent path slowly shimmers.

+## Wandering
+---
+The effervescent forest slowly enchants the wanderer while the warm sunlight softly filters through viridian leaves.
+The wanderer meets a fork in the road.
+Path 3 is followed.
+The wanderer then comes upon a clearing.
+But there is no road through the woods Seventy years ago.
+The effervescent forest slowly enchants.

 # Other Poem Results

 >The dark wilderness softly filters the wander